 - Summary of Indigenous health research reports

-Funding for Indigenous health and medical research and researchers
+Funding for Indigenous health, medical research and researchers

 NHMRC funds Indigenous health and medical research across all its funding schemes.
 In addition, it has established specific funding schemes to support research in priority areas and to build capacity in Indigenous health.